 An Android app crashes whenever there’s an unexpected exit caused by an

 unhandled exception or signal.
-An app that is written using Java crashes if it
+An app that is written using Java or Kotlin

-class.
-An app that is written using native-code languages crashes if there's an
+app that is written using machine code or C++ crashes if there's an unhandled

 When an app crashes, Android terminates the app's process and displays a dialog to let the user know that the app has stopped, as shown in figure 1.